 - Translating texts from Virtue theme, plugins and other places

 - Getting help from our support

-Portfolio Categories can be translated while translating your pages, on the Translation Editor screen.
-There, you can translate the portfolio elements as well as your Portfolio Categories.
+Portfolio Typescan be translated while translating your pages, on the Translation Editor screen.
+There, you can translate the Portfolio elements as well as your Portfolio Types.